 Employment income (T4)

-Employment insurance benefits (T4E)
+Employment insurance and other benefits (T4E)

-Pension and annuity income (T4A)
+Pension, retirement, annuity, and other income (T4A)

 Investment income (T3, T5, and T5008)